jacob-roth/thesis-r-code/README.md

-M2.R - stochastic volatiltiy model 2 to price a European bull-call spread M3.R - stochastic volatiltiy model 3 to price a European bull-call spread M3-2.R - stochastic volatiltiy model 3 to price a European call option EM.R - Euler-Muruyama Monte Carlo model to price a European call option and a European bull-call spread
+M2.R - stochastic volatiltiy model 2 to price a European bull-call spread M3.R - stochastic volatiltiy model 3 to price a European bull-call spread M3-2.R - stochastic volatiltiy model 3 to price a European call option EM.R - Euler-Maruyama Monte Carlo model to price a European call option and a European bull-call spread